 Cisco packet tracer also allows you to understand the packets on each OSI layer.
 The Simulation mode of the Cisco packet tracer allows you to understand the traffic flow, and it will graphically show you each packet.

-You can also customize the router/switches by adding the additional modules to it.
+You can also customize the router/switches by adding additional modules to them.
 However, you will be not able to integrate external devices.
 So, the communication will be internal to the packet tracer only.